DND is cross-examined over its warship testing facility at Hartlen Point

 Prospectus Associates, an Ottawa-based PR firm that specializes in crisis management, moderated the floor and a Zoom chat room where an estimated 85 people were in virtual attendance.

 One of Prospectus’s clients is Lockheed Martin, which is leading the design component of the CSC program.
 The Parliamentary Budget Office estimates the program will have a development and acquisition cost of more than $80 billion.
-Irving Shipyard in Halifax is building the vessels.
+Irving’s Halifax Shipyard is building the vessels.

 At a March 2022 presentation, area residents learned that access to Hartlen Point and the surrounding waters would be limited after the facility is built.

-Five sites were considered and the choice was narrowed down to Hartlen Point, which met criteria to have powerful radio frequencies emanate from the facility at a 130-degree angle to the Atlantic Ocean.
+Five sites were considered.
+Hartlen Point met criteria to have powerful radio frequencies emanate from the facility at a 130-degree angle to the Atlantic Ocean.

 According to a site study report by Irving Shipbuilding Inc., initial discussions with Innovation, Science and Economic Development Canada ruled out the three proposed sites within the Halifax Harbour, as radio emissions for the facility would exceed Health Canada safety limits.
 That left Hartlen Point as the best choice.

-“Safety of the local community health and safety of the people is paramount, we don’t deviate from this and how we operate with radio frequency emitters today … it would be illegal for us to deviate,” said Turner.
+“Safety of the local community, health and safety of the people is paramount,” said Turner.
+“We don’t deviate from this and how we operate with radio frequency emitters today … it would be illegal for us to deviate.”

 Discussion at the meeting, however, turned to safety for wildlife.

-“How do you justify building on a bio-diverse wetland, when biodiversity and wetland loss are at the forefront?” said Nikki Gullett, who is an organizer with Protect Hartlen Point and an avid birdwatcher.
+“How do you justify building on a bio-diverse wetland, when biodiversity and wetland loss are at the forefront?
+You cannot mitigate a migratory bird path.”

-The crowd clapped, then there was a 15-second pause.
-Rob Chambers, assistant deputy minister of infrastructure and environment, said that DND was working on “OECM designations” for nature surrounding military bases across Canada.
+Rob Chambers, assistant deputy minister of infrastructure and environment, said DND was working on “OECM designations” for nature surrounding military bases across Canada.
 OECMs are ‘other effective area-based conservation measures’ which are similar to protected conservation areas.

-“Hummingbirds hover, osprey hover, and eagles hover, and eagles are sacred to all First Nations … are the elders of the Mi’kmaw communities notified?” asked Tammy Jakeman of Cow Bay.
+Tammy Jakeman of Cow Bay said hummingbirds, osprey and eagles hover “and eagles are sacred to all First Nations,” asking “are the elders of the Mi’kmaw communities notified?”

-The Signal asked for specifics of which Indigenous groups and individuals were consulted with and Andy MacKenzie, base commander for CFB Halifax said that the elders they reached were through the Mi’kmaw Native Friendship Centre.
+The Signal asked for specifics on which Indigenous groups and individuals were consulted.
+Andy MacKenzie, base commander for CFB Halifax said elders were reached through the Mi’kmaw Native Friendship Centre.

-A DND spokesperson later e-mailed the Signal with a statement about who was consulted with by CFB Halifax.
+A DND spokesperson later e-mailed the Signal with a statement.

 “These leaders, including elders, represent five separate associations, councils, community organizations and First Nations.
 To date, we have hosted one virtual engagement session … we have also expanded our outreach efforts by providing project information to representatives of three additional First Nations communities in the region.”